BotTech/terraform-aws-codebuild-gitlab-webhook/examples/simple/README.md

 # Simple Example

-This is a simple example of using `terraform-aws-codebuild-gitlab-webhook` to create a webhook which receives push events from a GitLab repository and builds it using AWS CodeBuild.
+This is a simple example of using `BotTech/codebuild-gitlab-webhook/aws` to create a webhook which receives push events from a GitLab repository and builds it using AWS CodeBuild.

 ## Configuration